 Concepts of probability and statistics.
 Conditional probability, independence, random variables, distribution functions, descriptive statistics, transformations, sampling errors, confidence intervals, least squares and maximum likelihood.
 Exploratory data analysis and interactive computing.

-Concurrent Prerequisites: MATH 023 or MATH 023H
+Prerequisites: MATH 012 or MATH 022 or equivalent exam

 MATH 090X: Freshman Seminar*